 🔹Claiming Tax Refunds

-Filing ITR for Capital Gains allows salaried individuals or businesses professional to claim Tax refunds if they have paid more tax than their actual tax liability.
-To claim a tax refund, you must file your ITR on time, and for FY 2022-23, the due/last date for filing your ITR is 31 July 2023.
+Filing ITR for Capital Gains allows salaried individuals, businesses, or professionals to claim Tax refunds if they have paid more tax than their actual tax liability.
+To claim a tax refund, you must file your ITR on time, and for FY 2023-24, the due/last date for filing your ITR is 31 July 2024.

 🔹Avoiding Penalties